esrg-knights/FantasyCourtWebsite/fantasycourt.nl/content/programma_2025/kramen/_index.en.md

 ---

 ### [Fjälla Allround Make-up Artist](https://www.facebook.com/fjallamakeupartist/)
 Fjalla Allround Make-up Artist is an artist who makes silicone prosthetics for film and TV.
 Now you too can buy or order silicone prosthetics to make your look complete for a festival.
-Even custom sized fake teeth or vampire fangs can be made to order.
+Even custom fake teeth or vampire fangs can be made to order.
 {{< figure src="images/2025/kramen/Fjalla ehv (83).JPG" alt="Fjälla Allround Make-up Artist" class="vendorpicture" width="60%" >}}

 ---